davidrock/tailwindcss-percentage-width/README.md

 	       extend: {},
 	    },
 	    plugins: [
-	        percentageWidth, // tell tailwindcss that you want to use it
+	        percentageWidth, // <== Add our plugin to the list of tailwind plugins
 	        //other plugins...
 	    ]
     };